SignPath/website/docs/documentation/powershell/Submit-SigningRequest.md

 Available for Enterprise subscriptions
 {: .badge.icon-signpath}

+This parameter should only be used from a [Trusted Build System](/documentation/trusted-build-systems).

 | Parameter                                     | Description
 |-----------------------------------------------|--------------------------------------------------------------------------------------
 | `RepositoryData.SourceControlManagementType`  | Type of source control management (SCM) or version control system (VCS), e.g. `git`